moliver28/research-handbook/content/handbook/company/working-groups/secure-govern-database-decomposition/_index.md

 1. Draw Working Group Interest/Volunteers
 2. Kick-off working group: handbook, agenda, meeting
 3. Await results of Logical Replication Production test to determine the viability of this as a migration path.
-4. Depending on the results of the production test, formulate a path for the safe migration of the Secure/Govern dataset to a new phsyical database.
+4. Depending on the results of the production test, formulate a path for the safe migration of the Secure/Govern dataset to a new physical database.
 These may take the form of the following headings.

-#### Logical Replication
+#### Proposal A: Logical Replication

 1. Research and test the possiblity of a staged logical replication in which we migrate small subsets of the Secure/Govern featureset at a time, such as SBOM.
     1. If a staged rollout is possible